 Create a shaderA program that runs on the GPU.
 More info

-Create a new asset by selecting Assets > Create > Shader Graph > URP > Sprite Lit Shader Graph.
-The Shader Graph asset is then created in the asset window.
+In the Assets menu, go to Create > Shader Graph > URP > Sprite Lit Shader Graph.

-Change the Type of one of the Nodes to Normal.
+Set the Type of one of the new nodes to Normal.

-Create three Texture 2D properties by selecting the + on the Blackboard, and then select Texture 2D.
-Name them ‘MainTex’, ‘MaskTex’, and ‘NormalMap’ for this example.
+Create three Texture 2D properties by selecting the + on the Blackboard, then choosing Texture 2D:

 Did you find this page useful?
 Please give it a rating: